 Lone Star Geyser Trail is a 5.3 mile out and back trail located near Yellowstone National Park, Wyoming that features hot springs and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from May until October.
+The trail is primarily used for hiking and mountain biking and is best used from May until October.

 Yellowstone National Park PO Box 168 Yellowstone National Park, WY 82190-0168 307-344-7381 (recorded information and an option to speak with someone) Additional info: http://www.nps.gov/yell/contacts.htm